-The Company's corporate governance practices are based on the principles and the code provisions as set out in the Corporate Governance Code and Corporate Governance Report (the "CG Code") as set out in Appendix 14 to the Main Board Listing Rules (the "Listing Rules").
-The Board is of the view that for the year ended 31 March 2023, the Company has complied with all applicable code provisions set out in the CG Code except for the deviation from provision C.2.1 of the CG Code.
+The Company's corporate governance practices are based on the principles and the code provisions as set out in the Corporate Governance Code and Corporate Governance Report (the "CG Code") as set out in Appendix C1 to the Main Board Listing Rules (the "Listing Rules").
+The Board is of the view that for the year ended 31 March 2024, the Company has complied with all applicable code provisions set out in the CG Code except for the deviation from provision C.2.1 of the CG Code.

 Pursuant to Code Provision C.2.1 of the CG Code, the roles of chairman and chief executive officer should be separate and should not be performed by the same individual.
-Mr. Fok Hau Fai ("Mr. Fok") is currently the Chairman of the Board and the Chief Executive Officer of the Company, responsible for formulating the overall business strategies and overseeing the business and operation of the Group.
+Mr. Fok Hau Fai ("Mr. Fok") is currently both the Chairman of the Board and the Chief Executive Officer of the Company, responsible for formulating the overall business strategies and overseeing the business and operation of the Group.
 Considering the fact that, Mr. Fok has been responsible for the overall management and operation of the Group since its inception in 2002, the Board believes that it is in the best interest of the Group to have Mr. Fok taking up both roles for effective management and business development.
 Besides, with three Independent Non-executive Directors out of a total of five Directors in the Board, there will be sufficient independent voice within the Board to protect the interests of the Company and the Shareholders as a whole.
 Therefore, the Board considers that the balance of power and authority for the present arrangement will not be impaired and this structure will enable the Company to make and implement decisions promptly and effectively.
-The Board will continue to review and consider splitting the roles of Chairman of the Board and Chief Executive Officer of the Group as a whole.
+The Board will continue to review and consider splitting the roles of Chairman of the Board and Chief Executive Officer of the Company at a time when it is appropriate and suitable by taking into account the circumstances of the Group as a whole.